Dell updates terms on increased $7.2 billion LBO loan

 ANKARA Turkey's Competition Board said on Monday it had opened an investigation to determine whether Google had violated the country's competition law.

-NEW YORK Computer maker Dell Inc updated facility sizes on its new approximately $7.2 billion (4.49 billion pounds) loan that will back the company's $25 billion buyout by founder and CEO Michael Dell and private equity firm Silver Lake Partners, sources told Thomson Reuters LPC.
+NEW YORK Computer maker Dell Inc DELL.O updated facility sizes on its new approximately $7.2 billion loan that will back the company's $25 billion buyout by founder and CEO Michael Dell and private equity firm Silver Lake Partners, sources told Thomson Reuters LPC.

 Tranching now includes a $1.5-1.55 billion, five-year term loan C, a $4.625-4.675 billion, 6.5-year term loan B, and a 650-700 million euro (roughly $877-945 million), euro-denominated term loan B. The term loans are expected to be covenant-lite.